Pleistoanax: Second reign (427–409 BC)

 When Pleistoanax returned to Sparta, the city had been at war against Athens since 431 in the Peloponnesian War, which he had tried to prevent in 446.
 The Spartan strategy was to launch yearly invasion of Attica; that of 426 was led by Agis II, the other king and son of Archidamus, although he had just ascended the throne.
 It seems that Pleistoanax was passed over because he was not considered reliable to conduct the operations against Athens.
 However, Agis soon cancelled the attack because of several earthquakes, interpreted as bad omens.
 Julius Beloch thought that the earthquake was just a pretext, showing that, with the return of Pleistoanax, the Peace Party was now in power in Sparta.
 Pleistoanax was also responsible for the abrupt change of Sparta's attitude regarding Athens.
 After the defeat of Sphacteria in 425, Sparta sought peace with Athens and even proposed an alliance, but to no avail.

 Pleistoanax is again found working for peace in 421.
 Thucydides explains his peaceful efforts by a selfish motivation: he wanted to end the war in order to stop the blame he received from some Spartans for any setback suffered by Sparta (as a result of his sacrilegious bribery of the Pythia).
 Pleistoanax more likely thought that making peace better served the interests of Sparta.
 This time, negotiations were successful and the Peace of Nicias was signed.
 The Athenian Nicias gave its name to the treaty, but it could have also been named the peace of Pleistoanax due to his role in the settlement.

 Several Spartan allies were dissatisfied by the Treaty, and Mantinea even left the Peloponnesian League in 421, which prompted a war with Sparta.
 Pleistoanax was chosen to lead an operation in Parrhasia, where Mantinea had built a fort in a strategic point (the later site of Megalopolis).
-By freeding the Parrhasians from the domination of Mantinea, Pleistoanax likely helped some allies he had made during his exile on nearby Mt.
+By freeing the Parrhasians from the domination of Mantinea, Pleistoanax likely helped some allies he had made during his exile on nearby Mt.
 Lykaion.

 He was succeeded by his son Pausanias.